ayaka528/menu-bot-wiki/Home.md

      this.dialogState = this.conversationState.createProperty(DIALOG_STATE_PROPERTY);
      this.dialogs = new DialogSet(this.dialogState);
 ```
 Now we can create our waterfall dialog and add it to the `DialogSet`.
 A waterfall dialog has a unique string name for persisting and reusing it.
-In this case that unique string name is identified by the `MENU_DIALOG` variable:
+In this case we're using the `MENU_DIALOG` variable (declared at the top of our code) as our dialog's name:

 ```js
         this.dialogs.add(new WaterfallDialog(MENU_DIALOG, [